 The Brother MFC-J995DW has a great design.
 The overall build feels sturdy and the ink cartridges are easily accessible from the front of the printer.
 The input tray and scanner lid are well-built, but the power cable isn't removable.
 The USB and ethernet ports are located inside the printer, below the scanner bed, and there are grooves to route the cables towards the back of the printer.
 The cable routing will shorten the cable by about a foot, so you may need longer cables if you plan on using these ports.

-The Brother MFC-J995DW has an outstanding cartridge system.
+The Brother J995DW has an outstanding cartridge system.
 It features Brother's INKvestment Tank Ink System, which holds more ink per cartridge.
-The ink cartridges are easily accessible from the front and the printer accepts Brother's Ultra High Yield cartridges (LC3035).
+The ink cartridges are easily accessible from the front, and the printer accepts Brother's Ultra High Yield cartridges (LC3035).
 Third-party ink cartridges are available, but the printer wouldn't recognize the yellow cartridge; your mileage may vary.

 During testing, it stopped printing once the yellow ink ran out and prevented us from printing any other color until the yellow ink cartridge is replaced.

-The Brother MFC-J995DW has impressive scanning features.
-The scanning resolution and color depth are great for those who need to make larger copies or do some light retouching on photos.
-Unfortunately, while it has an automatic document feeder, it can't perform two-sided scans like the Epson WorkForce WF-7720.
+The Brother MFC-J995DW has good scanning features, but unfortunately, while it has an automatic document feeder, it can't perform two-sided scans like the Epson WorkForce WF-7720.

-The Brother MFC-J995DW's cost-per-print is superb.
+The Brother J995DW's cost-per-print is superb.
 The cost remains low even if you're printing a large amount.
 For an even lower cost-per-print, check out the Epson Expression Premium ET-7750 EcoTank.
+If you want an even lower cost-per-print specifically for color documents and photos, check out the Canon PIXMA G2260.

-Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridge for servicing tasks, so you'll likely still need to replace it eventually.
+Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridge for servicing tasks, so you may still need to replace it eventually.

 Printing speed is good and it's a bit quicker overall than the Brother MFC-J805DW INKvestment Tank.
 With black and white documents, the printing speed doesn't vary much between the first page and subsequent pages, and printing color documents is just as fast as black-only documents.
 If you only print in black and you need a printer with faster printing speed, check out the Brother MFC-L2710DW.